641 Student Fees-Incidental Charges and Refunds

 9. The fee adjustment is calculated as the difference between (1) the per credit hour cost of originally enrolled hours and (2) the per credit hour cost of the courses at final enrollment after adjustments have been applied for all courses dropped.
 Adjustments are calculated at the full per credit hour rate less the fee adjustment credit at the applicable fee adjustment percentage (regardless of the original number of hours enrolled).
 Not all drops/withdrawals will result in fee adjustments.

-D. Student Residence Hall/Apartment Rent and Meal Plan Refunds.
-Refund of residence hall rent and meal plans after registration will be prorated on a weekly calendar basis when the student is forced to withdraw from the residence hall or University:
+D. Student Residence Facilities Rent and Meal Plan Refunds.
+Refund of student residence facility rent and meal plans after registration will be prorated on a weekly calendar basis when the student is forced to withdraw from the student residence facility or University:

 1. Because of personal medical reasons confirmed in writing by a licensed physician, or